How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 3 .
 How Dementia and Hypertension are Related

-The term “dementia” refers to a collection of symptoms that affect thinking, memory, and daily functioning.
+The term “dementia” refers to symptoms affecting thinking, memory, and daily functioning.
 It is not a single disease, but rather the result of several illnesses that damage synapses and impair communication between them.
 Alzheimer’s disease, vascular dementia, and mixed dementia are the three most common causes of dementia.

 Alzheimer’s disease is associated with atypical protein aggregates in the brain known as amyloid plaques and neurofibrillary tangles.
 These proteins cause synapses to die off by slowing down the flow of signals between them.
 Hypertension could develop the formation of amyloid plaques and hasten the course of Alzheimer’s disease.